Maternity Photo Session Outfit Advice

 One thing I will say is if you’re going to wear a hat, please, please, PLEASE don’t wear a baseball cap.
 They bring the class factor WAY DOWN.
 Unless you’re playing baseball or hanging out at the club you don’t need to wear a baseball cap for a photo shoot.

 I understand that some men wear baseball caps to cover the fact that they’re losing hair.
 However, a baseball cap is not the way to go.
 There are other types of hats that can be worn: flat cap, newsboy, fedora, pork pie, panama, etc. For men who are bald or have a large bald spot, I recommend to wear a hat in order to cover the bald spot.
 It’s not to cover the fact that you have no hair.
-It’s actually to avoid the shiny spot that will undoubtedly be on your head from the sun.
+It’s actually to avoid the shiny spot on your head from the sun.

 I almost always shoot with the sun behind my clients to get the pretty light.
 By doing that, it highlights your head, including that hairless, shiny spot.
 Sorry for being blunt.
 I’m just stating my observations as a photographer.
 Trying to tone down that shiny spot in post production has some challenges.